 - Profile of the organizations that have launched: around a third of all surveys launched are from companies in the Tech and IT industry (36%).
 This reflects the pattern we saw in the early COVID-19 response survey participants, whereby these types of organizations are likely able to pivot faster in their response and be more agile in gathering employee feedback.
 The remaining data is spread somewhat evenly across a range of industries, including Non-profit (4%), financial services (3%), investment banking (3%), insurance (3%), marketing (2%), hospital and healthcare (2%), food and beverage (2%) Real estate (2%) and construction (2%).
 We also see a skew towards small and medium-size organizations with 52% of surveys launched by companies with 200 employees or lower and 23% between 200-500.
 22% is from larger organization's (500-5000 employees) and just 2% from companies with 5000+ employees who have launched the surveys.

 Regardless of which COVID-19 survey template questions you have used, you can load this benchmark as a source of comparison within the platform.
 This means that you are able to mix and match questions across our different COVID-19 survey templates and will only need to upload a single comparison file.

-While interpreting keep in mind the limitations that we mentioned above.
-Our hope is the benchmark gives you additional context for how your response compares to other organizations, but shouldn’t be seen as a target to hit.
+While interpreting, keep in mind the limitations mentioned above.
+This benchmark gives you additional context on how your response compares to other organizations.
+It shouldn’t be seen as a target to hit.

 Each company’s experience is unique, especially during this time.
-While some organizations have been teleworking for years, others are unable to complete their roles from home.
+While some organizations have been working remote for years, others are unable to complete their roles from home.
 Some businesses are growing 10x while others have seen their business slow to a trickle.
-In these times it’s even more important to use yourself as a benchmark.
-That means seeing where you are scoring relatively low compared to your other questions, and how your results change over time.
+In these times, it’s even more important to use your own organization as a benchmark.
+See where you are scoring relatively low compared to your other questions, and how your results change over time.

 Trends we're seeing